Antoniorios17/Antoniorios17/README.md

 ✉️  You can contact me at [antonioriosbusiness@gmail.com](antonioriosbusiness@gmail.com)

-💻 I have 3+ years experience working in Information Technology and infrastructure.
+💻 I have 3+ years of experience working in Information Technology and infrastructure.
 Due to my career experience in IT support, system administration and networking, I have set a goal to upskill and enter the DevOps and SRE space.
 My skillset is transferable to the DevOps Engineer role which makes the transition easier.

 🎓 I am currently enrolled in KuraLabs Training Program/Academy for Site Reliability Engineering, DevOps engineering and Cloud Engineering.